phpwintools/wmi-scripting/docs/documentation/digging-deeper/win32-model.md

 ### $wmi_class_name
 #### `protected $wmi_class_name`

 This is an optional property, but only if the model you are calling extends an existing `Win32Model`.
+If you do not define this property and a class name cannot determine the WMI class name an exception will be thrown.

 ### $attribute_casting
 #### `protected $attribute_casting = []`

 Attributes will attempted to be casted to the given type if defined within this array.
 All definitions of `$attribute_casting` are merged from the models ancestors by default.
 This allows you to define `$attribute_casting` in both a parent and a child without risk of having the values overridden.
+In the case where both the child and parent class both define the same attribute to be casteds the child casting will be used.

 ```php
 Available castings